Fees for an Initial Evaluation

 This discussion applies only if I did your first evaluation.
-If a different psychiatrist did your first evaluation, the evaluation might be a follow up visit for you but it would count as a first evaluation for me.
+If a different psychiatrist did your first evaluation, the evaluation might be a follow-up visit for you but it would count as the first evaluation for me.

-For a pilot flying with a Special Issuance Authorization for a mental health, alcohol, or drug issue, the FAA may require that the pilot have periodic evaluations to maintain flying status.
+For a pilot flying with a Special Issuance Authorization for a mental health, alcohol, or drug issue, the FAA may require that the pilot have periodic evaluations to maintain certification.